 Grace Mae knows madness.

-She keeps it locked away, along with her voice, trapped deep inside a brilliant mind that cannot forget horrific family secrets.
-Those secrets, along with the bulge in her belly, land her in a Boston insane asylum.
+secrets, along with the bulge in her belly, land her in a Boston insane

 In this beautifully twisted historical thriller, Mindy McGinnis, acclaimed author of Not a Drop to Drink and In a Handful of Dust, explores the fine line between sanity and insanity, good and evil—and the madness that exists in all of us.